City of Birmingham disputing $450,000 mask order

 BIRMINGHAM, Ala.
 (WIAT) — Birmingham Mayor Randall Woodfin claims a distribution company did not send the city the masks they ordered.
-The distribution company, Metron Marketing and Distribution claims they fulfilled the order as stated on the invoice.
+However, Metron Marketing and Distribution claims they fulfilled the order as stated on the invoice.

-The dispute boils down to N-95 vs. KN-95 masks.
-Mayor Woodfin claims the city ordered N-95, but received KN-95.
+The dispute boils down to N-95 masks versus KN-95 masks.
+Woodfin claims the city ordered N-95 masks, but received KN-95.
 The order was placed on March 27 for 100,000 N-95 respirator masks and 75,000 surgical masks from the California-based company.
 The order totaled roughly $450,000.
 A $225,000 deposit was paid at the time the order was placed.
 The remaining balance has not been paid.

 Different invoices for the same order show differing mask types, both N-95 and KN-95.
 The small print stated an NIOSH N-95 mask, or “fully equal” mask will be delivered.